Cairns University Hospital Redevelopment Project

 - Cairns Hospital will be at capacity across all bed types by 2022.

-The CHIP will enable some services to be relocated from the main hospital, freeing up critical assets for clinical services.
+The CHIC will enable some services to be relocated from the main hospital, freeing up critical assets for clinical services.
 Some of the hospital’s critical services on the ground floor may also be shifted to other parts of the Cairns Hospital to address short-term service continuity risks.

 - Aboriginal and Torres Strait Islander health;